adityavish01/TSP-Solver/README.md

 # TSP-Solver
-I made this project in 6th semester of college
+I Made This Project In 6th Semester Of College

 # TSP Solver 🔥
 A web-based solution to solve the **Traveling Salesman Problem (TSP)** using HTML, CSS, and JavaScript.